 The fibula is another one of the bones of the leg and foot that is situated right on the leg’s lateral side.
 One of the main things to know about the fibula is that it is just serving the purpose of muscle attachments and doesn’t really take any of the weight.
 It has a smaller head that is shaped like a knob.
 The foot’s posterior side is formed with seven different tarsal bones.
 Amongst these seven, the talus is the most superior option.
 The metatarsal bones are the ones that tend to be a part of the anterior section of the foot.
 There are a total of five different metatarsal bones.
 These bones are all situated right between the different tarsal bones.
 There are about 14 phalanx bones present in the toes and these combine to form the phalanges.

-1. What are the main bones that make up the human leg?
+1. What are the bones of the leg?

-3. What is the function of the two bones in the lower leg?
+4. What is the role of the patella in the leg?

-6. How do the bones of the leg work together to support our body weight?
+8. How do the bones of the leg help in movement?